J-O-B/game-project/README.md

 * A 3D social card is contained in the SOCIAL page.
 This card reacts to a users mouse position and reacts according to the X & Y values of the mouse position.
 Due to styling, this animation is only available on screens larger than 769px (anything larger than an iPad).

+#### *Implemented but removed:*

+Speech Recognition:

+* This project originally contained speech recognition which allowed a user to navigate, press buttons, fill out the contact form, and play (move blocks) using their voice.
+This feature however only worked on Chrome, and was causing bugs when viewed on differnt browsers, so the decision was made to remove this feature.

 ### <ins>**_Future Features:_**</ins>

 One feature I did really want with this project was a global high score sheet, where users (if good enough) would have their score and a username pinned to a 'global'